Pictou County long-term care home recruiting staff from refugee camps | CBC News

 She said two more people are in quarantine and are expected to join the Glen Haven staff within a week and a half.

-It's a sentiment shared by Michelle Lowe, executive director for the Nursing Homes of Nova Scotia Association.
+It's a sentiment shared by Michelle Lowe, executive director of the Nursing Homes of Nova Scotia Association.

 She said Glen Haven has been a "very innovative leader in this sector" as it relates to recruiting refugees.